General Terms and Conditions - Service Provision

 • If substantial changes are requested by the client during service or if there is an abnormal repetition of corrections.
 If these modifications or corrections lead to a cost overrun of more than 10% of the initially agreed amount, the client will be notified and is already informed that these charges will be borne by the client;

-• If the client does not provide the requested information or documents necessary for proper execution of the services within the specified timeframe.
+• If the client does not provide the requested information or documents necessary for the proper execution of the services within the specified timeframe.

-The client is informed that in the event of non-performance, partial, or incomplete performance of its obligations (e.g., non-payment for services or agreed deposits), the service provider is entitled to suspend or postpone its services until the client has regularized its situation.
+The client is informed that in the event of non-performance, partial or incomplete performance of its obligations (e.g., non-payment for services or agreed deposits), the service provider is entitled to suspend or postpone its services until the client has regularized its situation.
 Should this arise, the service provider will inform the client by email so that they can fulfill their obligations within the specified timeframe.

 Unless otherwise agreed in writing, services will be carried out from YourTech's offices.
 Otherwise, the client will provide YourTech with the location and equipment necessary for the proper execution of the services, with all associated costs borne by the client.